Ekzakt/Ekzakt.Utilties/Ekzakt.Utilities/README.md

 ﻿# Ekzakt.Utilities

+## Description
-This solution contains helper- and extension methods for the Ekzakt ecosystem.
+This repository contains helper- and extension methods for the Ekzakt ecosystem.

 ## Installation
 Use the NuGet Package Manager and search for Ekzakt.Utilities, or use the dotnet CLI: